List of BoJack Horseman episodes

-BoJack Horseman is an American adult animated tragicomedy created by Raphael Bob-Waksberg.
-All six of its seasons were released through streaming on Netflix.
-The series stars Will Arnett as the eponymous character, BoJack Horseman, the now-irrelevant star of the 1990s sitcom Horsin' Around.
-The series mainly revolves around BoJack's planned return to relevance with an autobiography that he dictates to his ghostwriter, Diane Nguyen (Alison Brie); other individuals in BoJack's life include his agent Princess Carolyn (Amy Sedaris), his freeloading roommate Todd Chavez (Aaron Paul), and television star Mr. Peanutbutter (Paul F. Tompkins).
+BoJack Horseman is an American adult animated television series created by Raphael Bob-Waksberg.
+All six seasons were released through streaming on Netflix.
+The series, set in a world populated by both humans and anthropomorphic animals, stars Will Arnett as the eponymous character, BoJack Horseman, the now-irrelevant star of the 1990s sitcom Horsin' Around.
+The first season revolves around BoJack's planned return to relevance with an autobiography that he dictates to his ghostwriter, Diane Nguyen (Alison Brie); other individuals in BoJack's life include his agent Princess Carolyn (Amy Sedaris), his freeloading roommate Todd Chavez (Aaron Paul), and television star Mr. Peanutbutter (Paul F. Tompkins).
+The following seasons detail BoJack's life after returning to prominence.
 BoJack Horseman acts as a satire of the entertainment industry as a whole.

-After coming up with the idea for the series in 2010, Bob-Waksberg successfully pitched BoJack Horseman to Netflix in late 2013, where the entire first season was created in only 35 weeks in order to comply with a set release window of summer 2014.
+After coming up with the idea for the series in 2010, Bob-Waksberg successfully pitched BoJack Horseman to Netflix in late 2013.
+Netflix gave the series a release window of August 2014, which forced the entire first season to be created in only 35 weeks.
+The series was renewed for a sixth and final season in 2019, which Bob-Waksberg agreed would be a good ending point for the narrative.
 Over the course of six seasons, 76 episodes of BoJack Horseman were released between August 22, 2014, and January 31, 2020, including one standalone Christmas special.

-Season one of BoJack Horseman was met with mixed reception upon release, particularly due to its drastic tonal shift halfway through, with viewers mainly only watching the first few episodes of the season.
-Each subsequent season received universal acclaim, according to the review aggregator website Rotten Tomatoes.
+Season one of BoJack Horseman was met with mixed reception from critics upon release, particularly due to its tonal shift from comedy to drama halfway through.
+It was seen as jarring, particularly since many early reviewers were only shown the first few episodes of the season.
+Despite this, each subsequent season received universal acclaim, according to the review aggregator website Rotten Tomatoes.